SAP-samples/abap-platform-rap-workshops/rap6xx/README.md

 Find hands-on exercises in the folder [RAP600](rap600).

-## RAP610: Developer extensibility with SAP S/4HANA Cloud ABAP Environment - RAP Facades
+## RAP610: Use ABAP Cloud for SAP S/4HANA extensions
-This hands-on workshop will guide you to build developer extensions on SAP S/4HANA Cloud with SAP S/4HANA Cloud ABAP Environment (aka _Embedded Steampunk_) using released RAP Facades - i.e. business object interfaces built with the ABAP RESTful Application Programming Model (RAP).
+This hands-on workshop will guide you to build developer extensions on SAP S/4HANA (Cloud) with ABAP Cloud using released RAP Facades - i.e. business object interfaces built with the ABAP RESTful Application Programming Model (RAP).

 Find hands-on exercises in the folder [RAP610](rap610).